-My first ever surfskate was the 29″ Penny High-Line and I thought it felt exactly like surfing.
+My first ever surfskate was the Penny surfskate and I thought it felt exactly like surfing.

 I’m not gonna lie, I was a bit skeptical if it was going to live up to the hype.
-I saw so many explanations by Smoothstar explaining why their surfskate system is a better surf simulator than other brands.
+I saw so many explanations by Smoothstar explaining why their surfskate system was the best surf trainer.